roschmsi/tsjepa/README.md

 ### ECG Classification
 The [PhysioNet/Computing in Cardiology Challenge 2020](https://physionet.org/content/challenge-2020/1.0.2/) provided 43101 12-lead ECG recordings from six different sources.
 The sampling frequency of the recordings varies from 257 Hz to 1000 Hz, their individual length lies between 6 seconds and 30 minutes.
 In total, there are 111 labeled abnormalities, 27 of which are included in the official scoring metric.
 Hence, we associate each recording with a multilabel target comprising 27 clinical diagnoses.
 We extract windows of $10 s$ at a random position from each recording and apply zero padding for smaller sequences.
 We sample the time series signal at a frequency of 100 Hz and normalize the ECG recordings, such that the signal of each channel lies within the range of -1 to 1.
-Following Natarajan et al. \cite{natarajan2020wideanddeep}, we provide the option to apply a Finite Impulse Reponse (FIR) bandpass filter with a bandwith between 3 - 45 Hz to attenuate noise.
+Following [Natarajan et al.](https://www.cinc.org/2020/Program/accepted/107_CinCFinalPDF.pdf), we provide the option to apply a Finite Impulse Reponse (FIR) bandpass filter with a bandwith between 3 - 45 Hz to attenuate noise.
 The dataset is split into train, validation, and test sets in an 8:1:1 ratio.

 ### Time Series Forecasting
 We select eight multivariate datasets which are publicly available at the [Autoformer repository](https://github.com/thuml/Autoformer) and have been extensively used to benchmark the performance of forecasting algorithms.